All-Hands-AI/OpenHands/evaluation/swe_bench/README.md

 This folder contains the evaluation harness that we built on top of the original [SWE-Bench benchmark](https://www.swebench.com/) ([paper](https://arxiv.org/abs/2310.06770)).
 We created [a fork of SWE-Bench](https://github.com/OpenDevin/OD-SWE-bench.git) mostly built on top of [the original repo](https://github.com/princeton-nlp/SWE-bench) and [containerized](#opendevin-swe-bench-docker-image) it for easy evaluation.

-**UPDATE (7/1/2024): We now support the official SWE-Bench dockerized evaluation as annouced [here](https://github.com/princeton-nlp/SWE-bench/blob/main/docs/20240627_docker/README.md).**
+**UPDATE (7/1/2024): We now support the official SWE-Bench dockerized evaluation as announced [here](https://github.com/princeton-nlp/SWE-bench/blob/main/docs/20240627_docker/README.md).**

 ## Setup Environment